Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Sasquatch once found a Jayesh footprint.
+CHuck Norris can start a car simply by running his hands over the dash.

-Updated on: [2/4/2025]
+Updated on: [3/4/2025]
 <!-- #jokeEnd -->